 Catch the Latest Pokémon!

-A new Pokémon - Deoxys - has come from space!
-It's not like anything we have seen before.
-Before you try to catch this space visitor, you may want to learn more about it.
-Lucky for you, you've got help from people who know about things that are out of this world -- NASA!
+A new Pokémon has come from space, and it's not like anything we've ever seen!
+Before you try to catch this space visitor, you will want to learn more about it.
+Fortunately, you've got help from the best people to tell you what you need to know about something so out of this world -- NASA!

 The latest Pokémon Trading Card Game: EX Deoxys is in stores now so you have your chance to catch Deoxys!
 Plus, the Pokémon Trading Card Game and NASA's Langley Center for Distance Learning have teamed up to bring an inside look at the science behind Deoxys.

 Image to right: Deoxys is a new Pokémon character in the Trading Card Game, and there is real science behind its story!

 But what is Deoxys?
 Deoxys is a space virus with extraordinary origins.
 It came from space and mutated into a Pokémon when hit by a laser beam.
 Deoxys' name comes from "deoxyribonucleic acid" (or DNA), the genetic material of most living organisms, including some viruses.
 There are many things about viruses that are unknown, and it's true of Deoxys, too!